 The EST provides initial and sustainment marksmanship training, static unit collective gunnery and tactical training, and shoot/don't shoot training.
 It supports the following three modes of training: marksmanship, squad/fire team collective and judgmental use of force.
 The system models 11 small arms and is deployable with its own system shelter.
 All EST training scenarios are U.S. Army Training and Doctrine Command (TRADOC) validated.
 Cadets at OSU will spend up to six to nine hours per semester using the EST, focused on grouping, zeroing, basic qualification, and advanced marksmanship techniques.
-The system represents the cutting edge of technology in marksmanship training across the globe.
+The system globe.